 We found (surprisingly) the Lower North Shore is one of the best places to live in Sydney for a one bed flat in terms of value for money and in close proximity to Sydney CBD.

 You’ll get a flat that has both a decent kitchen and bathroom which is something that can be hard to find in Sydney.
 (We did warn you Sydney housing isn’t the best).
 Housing is cheaper and you can get a harbour view for not as much as other suburbs.
-I lived in a place right on the harbour that had 2 bedrooms and a garden for $600.
-That is a rarity in Sydney.

 This area reminds me a bit of Hampstead in London which is where I used to live.
 Think of it as being just a nice area that’s a bit more well to do than some others in Sydney.